isomerpages/nlb-mobile-guide/get-started-with/6-HyRead.md

 		<input type="radio" name="acc" id="acc2">
         <label for="acc2">What are the system requirements for the HyRead 3 app?</label>
         <div class="acc-body">
-  <p>For an optimal experience, HyRead recommends the minimum requirements listed below:</p>
+  <p>For best results, HyRead recommends the minimum requirements listed below:</p>
 <p>
 	<table>
 <tbody>